 Check the device is not preconfigured

 - Make sure your Ledger device was not preconfigured with a PIN code that you did not choose yourself.
-The device should display Welcome and Press both buttons to begin when you turn it on for the first time.
+The device should display Welcome to Ledger Nano S when you turn it on for the first time.

 - Ledger never provides a PIN code in any way, shape or form.
 Always choose the PIN code yourself.